Easter Sunday 'violent' tornado in Mississippi with winds of 170 mph left 'scar' seen on satellite image

 The agency released a satellite image that showed the "big long-track tornado scars," which included the mark from the powerful tornado that killed four people.

-The weather service said it traveled at least 67.7 miles from Jefferson Davis to Clarke County.
+The weather service said it traveled at least 67.7 miles from Jefferson Davis to Clarke County and had a width of at least two miles.

+A second tornado nearby started in Lawrence County and traveled for 82.5 miles, reaching the strength of an EF-3 tornado with a maximum width of one mile.

 According to the National Severe Storms Laboratory, the most common way to determine the strength of a tornado is estimating wind speeds by assessing the damage caused.
 The Enhanced Fujita Scale or EF Scale, used since 2007, is the National Weather Service's method to rate tornadoes.